 As a Master Practitioner in NLP I believe that people always do their best.
 Think of any situation you feel badly about.
 With your life situation at that time, the emotional state you were in and the information you had, you could not have made a different decision.

 I ask you probing questions.

 unlock your potential

-' where she outlines "if you think that having a positive outlook is more desirable than having a negative one, you have blinkered vision".
+You might like to read an article in the Irish Times 'Discover your true coping skills by not labelling your feelings'.
+"If you think that having a positive outlook is more desirable than having a negative one, you have blinkered vision".
 Dropping labels will change how you look at yourself and others.
-It takes a new way of looking at what Carmel calls 'Super-Vision' to look beyond other people's opinion of you to value and appreciating you have the coping skills to function and you can survive hard times.
+It takes a new way of looking at what I call 'Super-Vision' to look beyond other people's opinion of you to value and appreciate you have the coping skills to function and you can survive hard times.